sussjb99/PUDIS-2.0/README.md

 # PUDIS-2.0
 PUDIS 2.0 (Portable USB Drive Integrity Suite)

 PUDIS (Portable-USB-Drive-Integrity-Suite) is a maintenance and monitoring toolkit designed to keep external storage devices healthy over long periods of time.
-It performs two major categories of checks:
+It performs two major categories of tasks:

 - **File Integrity (Bit‑Rot Detection)**
 - **Surface Analysis (Performance & Stability Scans)**

-The suite is designed to work with USB flash drives, portable HDDs/SSDs, and other removable storage devices.
-It never modifies files unless you explicitly choose to run a recovery procedure.
+The suite is designed to work with USB flash and portable exteranal HDDs/SSD devices.

-This software is designed to be small in size and should be installed and run directly from external storage devices.
+This software is designed to be small in size and should be installed and run directly from the external storage devices.

 This software was written in C++